PDAL/PDAL/doc/workshop/exercises/analysis/dtm/dtm.rst

         :target: ../../../../_images/dtm-qgis-added.png

 4. Classify the DTM by right-clicking on the `Filled` and choosing `Properties`.
-Pick the pseudocolor rendering type, and then choose a color ramp and click `Classify`.
+Pick the singleband pseudocolor for the rendering type, and then choose a color ramp and click `Classify`.

     .. image:: ../../../images/dtm-qgis-classify.png